 Are you good at talking about money with your honey?
 We all want our love story to read “and they lived happily ever after”.
 Having financial harmony is critical to this.
-So here are some suggested ways to talk money with your honey in a loving way:
+As appears in The Gleaner, JMMB’s Finance Made Simple with Michelle series has some suggested ways to talk money with your honey in a loving way:

 “Honey, let’s us examine our financial obligations and income together”

 All individual obligations including loans and child or parental support should be matched against what you individually earn.
 This will help determine how much you and your partner can reasonably contribute to your joint expenses.
 Will you split the expenses 50/50 or will either of you have a larger portion of the bills?
 How would you both feel about this?

 “Babes, should we save or borrow for this?”

 It is critical to align on when to save towards a financial goal vs. when to borrow.
 Remember, the greater the debt of either party, the less he/she can contribute towards joint financial goals.
 If you secure a JMMB loan with an asset, a great addition is the extremely affordable creditor life insurance so that in the event of death, your partner is not left “holding the bag”; instead your partner can enjoy the asset debt-free.